grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 There was a pause while Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
 Then: "OK Hemi, open the ballast blow valves!"

-Hemi pushed his fat thumb against the cracked black rubber coating of the emergency blow alarm button set in an electrical box between the pipes.
+Hemi pushed the fat part of his thumb against the cracked black rubber coating of the emergency blow alarm button set in an electrical box between the pipes.
 A klaxon wailed into the deepest corners of the _Prospect_.
 Then he turned the wrench until it was horizontal, aligning it with the run of the pipe.
 He repeated this action with the sister pipe running just above it, which would blow the aft ballast tanks.
-Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, like the howl of an ancient god's hunting hounds, riding across the sky.
+Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, something like the howl of an ancient god's hunting hounds, riding across the sky.

 The expanding air in the pipes forced their temperature to drop.
 Their surfaces were instantaneously coated in condensate, which froze and sublimated to vapor, rising up and away from the pipes like two long otherworldly fingers passing through the compartment and gripping the ship.
 From where Hemi stood, the air in the pipes felt like the shot of a cannon moving past him, leaving a trail of smoke marking its path.
 He had the sense of it pushing into every corner of the ship, like blood pumped into the furthest capillaries of a body.
 The flushing sound of the water pressed out into the sea passed through the ship, and the very mass of the ship itself shifted under the force of it.